 What’s the Difference Between Natural and Bioidentical Hormones?

-Today, most women know that, while natural, the hormones Premarin, Prempro, and Provera, are not bioidentical.
-My colleague Dr. Joel Hargrove (who recently passed) used to say, “Premarin is a natural hormone—if your native food is hay!”
+Today, most women know that, while natural, the hormone Premarin, which is marketed as Prempro when combined with the synthetic progestin Provera, is not bioidentical.
+My colleague, the late Dr. Joel Hargrove, used to say, “Premarin is a natural hormone if your native food is hay!”
 That’s because it’s made from conjugated mare urine.
-Provera was developed as a substitute for bioidentical progesterone.
-Pharmaceutical companies do this because they cannot patent a naturally-occurring hormone!
+Provera (medroxyprogesterone acetate) does not occur naturally in nature.
+It is used as a substitute for bioidentical progesterone.
+Pharmaceutical companies do this because they cannot patent a naturally occurring hormone!

-If you are in doubt as to whether a particular product offered to you by prescription is natural, check the label.
+If you are in doubt as to whether a particular product offered to you by prescription is bioidentical, check the label.
 If it lists “esterified estrogens,” “progestins,” or “progestogens,” the product is not bioidentical.
-You can also look up the product in your internet favorite search engine as many have their own websites.
+You can also research the products you may be considering, as many have their own websites.

 Why Bioidentical Hormones Work Better

 Our hormones are comprised of a solid steroid base (cholesterol), decorated with “arms,” “legs,” and “tails” pinned on here and there.
 These attachments are what turn hormones into specialized molecules, allowing them to plug into receptor molecules throughout the body, turning on and off much of the cellular behavior that makes us tick.